fqantonio/GoingInductive/README.md

 **Overall**, as a teacher of science and tech, you should move to implement the inductive strategy as your methodology for learning but there are risks and concerns to be accommodated:

 RISKS:
-  1. In the **learning transfer** there is the risk that the less adapted to the school environment have a negative impact;
+  1. In the **learning transfer** there is the risk that the less adapted to the school environment suffer more with this strategic change: median change 34 to 29%;
-  2. For **behavior**, specifically in aspect of following social and behavioral classroom rules, there is a major negative [^???] impact in all samples, except in the case the 9th grade, positive effect: The **risks** loosing control of the students group inside the classroom but in this case, in spite of decreasing, they were all positive;
+  2. For **behavior**, specifically in aspect of following social and behavioral classroom rules, there is a major negative [^???] impact in all samples, except in the case the 9th grade, positive effect: the risk of loosing control of the students group inside the classroom is real, but in this case, the assessment were all positive: median change from 81 to 74%, which means that the behavior was above 50%;
-  3. In the aspect of the **academic results**, there is a need to accomodate the negative inpact for groups of the less addated to school and the most: RANK 1 and 3.
+  3. In the aspect of the **academic results**, there is a need to accommodate the negative inpact for groups of the less adapted to school and the most: RANK 1 (median change from 39 to 37) and 3 (77 to 81).

 CONCERNS:
-  1. There seems to be no effect for the **lerniang transferGrade 7 and 9, rank2 and 3,and MALE For the **academic results** there is a decrease in the case of the less adapted students;
+  1. There seems to be no effect for the **learning transfer** Grade 7 and 9, rank2 and 3,and MALE
+  2. For the **academic results** there is a decrease in the case of the less adapted students;
-  6. 9th grade benefit more.
+  3.

 BENEFITS:
-  1. Learning transfer
+  1. In overall, the change has a positive impact on students academic results;
-  2. Lab practice is a positive effect;
+  2. Lab practice has a large positive effect: ;
   2.

 # DISCUSSION